 My skirt is tucked into the back of my tights.

 In my apartment ten years later, I know I’m far away in space and time from this moment, and yet it still makes me wince.
-I even shake my head back and forth a few times, as if I can use physical force to remove from my brain the image of the office hallway, the laughing co-worker, the traitorous skirt.
 “How embarrassing,” I whisper, out loud, to no one.

-This reaction, the way I will often respond physically to an embarrassing memory, has always seemed like an odd personal quirk of mine.
-But so many people I interviewed for my new book, Cringeworthy, confess to reacting in the same way.
+So many people I interviewed for my new book, Cringeworthy, confess to reacting to old embarrassments in the same way.
 “You’re just sitting there and your brain decides to throw it in your face for no reason,” one of my interviewees told me.
 “For me, if I’m alone, I just start shouting, ‘NO!
-No no no no no no no.’” I came across a name for these memories that I quite like: cringe attacks.
+No no no no no no no.’” I recently came across a name for these memories that I quite like: cringe attacks.
 They’re the little humiliations from your past that come back unbidden, sometimes years after they first occurred.

-I didn’t get the answer I was expecting, but what I found instead was so much more interesting, and genuinely useful for anyone who regularly feels under attack by embarrassing memories.
+I didn’t get the answer I was expecting, but what I found instead was so much more interesting.
 The first step is somewhat obvious: Learn how to be nicer to yourself.
 The second is less so: Learn how to forget yourself.

 I have asked Nima Veiseh a simple question: I want him to tell me about an embarrassing memory from his past.
 He’s had time to think about it, too, because I asked the same question in the email I sent several days ago to schedule the chat we’re having now.
 And yet he can’t answer me.

 Isn’t this your whole thing?!
-I shouted inwardly, while outwardly keeping quiet as they consulted their memory threads and file cabinets.
-I knew I couldn’t assume that everyone with HSAM would necessarily have as much trouble recalling cringeworthy moments as they did, but even so, I was baffled.
+I shouted inwardly.
 How could it be possible that I can’t stop remembering embarrassing episodes from my past when these two guys — who supposedly remember everything they’ve ever said or done — struggle to think of even one?

-For one, some researchers argue that even the memories that seem random are in fact triggered by something in the environment.
+For one, even memories that seem out-of-the-blue may be in fact triggered by something in the environment.
 She tells me about a colleague of hers who would obsessively dictate his random memories into a voice recorder while he drove; in reviewing the recordings, he could see how a street name or a particular car make or model brought the memory forth.
-“So even at times when it seems completely random,” she says, “it seems like they are not really totally random.”
-Maybe something about the T-shirts I was putting away that day reminded me of the feel of the turncoat jersey skirt.
+Maybe something about the T-shirts I was putting away that day reminded me of the feel of the jersey skirt.

 For another, think about how often your first response to someone who’s witnessed an embarrassing moment of yours is something like “This isn’t what it looks like” or “I can explain.”
 If you never actually get to make that explanation, the moment likely feels unresolved in your mind, and some researchers believe that interrupted moments stick with us longer than those that feel completed.